ericmp33/la-brisca-cli/README.md

 # la-brisca-cli🕹️🖥️👨‍💻
-This is a simulation of the classic game of "La Brisca" in command line interface, programmed with Java 16.
+Welcome to the command line interface version of the classic game of "La Brisca", programmed with Java 16.
 Made by @ericmp33. ✔️

 # What is "La Brisca"?💡
 "La Brisca" is a popular cards game in a lot of Mediterranean countries, such as Catalonia, Italy, France, Portugal, Croatia, Slovakia...
 Also is present in center and South America.